Estimated reading time: 16 minutes

 These drones are great for kids or for people who want to learn drone flying before moving on to more advanced and more expensive drones.

-But once you’re more experienced in flying, you might want to get a better camera to hone your drone photography skills.
+But once you’re more experienced in flying, you might want to get a better camera to enhance your drone photography skills.
 In such a case, you can find a beginner drone that’s also suitable for professionals.

 Such drones are known as prosumer drones, and they cost anywhere between $500 and $2000.
 If you’re a serious hobbyist who wants to do more than just fly, then this type would be great.